Blue Cross Blue Shield of Massachusetts

 A client staff team member talks with a consumer about the latest innovations in prosthetics.

-The follow-on exhibit, Hospital in the Home, an emerging model for delivering clinical care in patients' residences delivered a fivefold increase in visitors.
-More than a thousand co-creative conversations with consumers yielded direct insight into what people wanted from healthcare innovation and what they still didn't trust about the system.
+The center launched with Bespoke Bodies, an exhibit on innovative prosthetics from Design Museum Boston.
+Hospital in the Home, a follow-on exhibit on delivering clinical care in patients' residences, drove a fivefold increase in visitor traffic.
+More than a thousand co-creative conversations with consumers yielded direct insight into what people actually wanted from healthcare innovation, and what they still didn't trust about the system.

-That level of engagement was exactly what the client had set out to achieve.
-And it was possible because the design of the experience extended beyond what visitors saw and felt into how the organization was structured, measured, and equipped to show up for them.
+That level of engagement was exactly what BCBSMA had set as the goal.
+It was possible because the design extended beyond what visitors saw and felt into how the organization was structured, measured, and equipped to show up for them.

 Frontstage Impact